appcelerator-developer-relations/appc-sample-3dtouch/README.md

 ## Quick Actions

-Press firmly on the app icon to reveil the static *Quick Actions* or *Application Shortcuts*.
+Press firmly on the app icon to reveal the static *Quick Actions* or *Application Shortcuts*.
 Once you've used the app add and then view a picture you will also see the dynamic shortcut:

 ![shortcuts](docs/shortcuts.png)